elotroalex/chiens/_texts/translation.md

 - Night feast
 - wine cellar, meat
-- the cleaved houses stitch a serpent motif
+- the cleaved houses stitch together a serpent motif
 - fer-de-lance and rose window
-- towns bounce, lambs with yellow fever
+- towns jump like sheep from yellow fever
 - the swollen Artibonite plays the peacock;
 - on the broken dike
 - windows open up ever after.